 The white lily has a trumpet-shaped bloom with 3 to 6 petals that have a slightly ruffled texture.
 The flower is white and has a subtle, sweet scent.
 It is often used to decorate bouquets, floral arrangements, and other decorative pieces.

 The white lily represents innocence, purity, and beauty in Italian culture.
-It is a symbol of faith, hope, and love, and is often given as a symbol of appreciation or good luck.
+It symbolizes faith, hope, and love and is often given as a symbol of appreciation or good luck.
 It is also associated with the Virgin Mary in Catholicism, representing her purity and holiness.
 In Italy, the white lily is seen as a sign of peace and harmony.

 Jasmine (also known as Gelsomino in Italian) is a flowering plant known for its beautiful, fragrant flowers.
 This aromatic white flower symbolizes sweetness and beauty in Italian culture and can often be found in gardens and balconies.